Select your trip dates

-Meet your crew at the Sea Landing in the Santa Barbara Harbor (at 301 West Cabrillo Blvd, Santa Barbara, CA).
+Meet your crew at the Santa Barbara Landing in the Santa Barbara Harbor (at 301 West Cabrillo Blvd, Santa Barbara, CA).

-You will board the Vision at 7:30 pm to load gear and check in with our crew.
+You will board the Vision at 5:30 pm to load gear and check in with our crew.
+We serve appetizers and finger food at 7:30pm.
 A mandatory briefing will occur at 9:00 pm, and all loading of personal items should be completed before then.
 All guests must be present for the briefing.
 After the briefing, and once the manifest has been signed, passengers are not allowed to leave the vessel.
-Weather permitting, we plan on departing right after the briefing at 9:30 pm.

 2-3 Dive Sites & 3-4 Tank Fills Per Day, Plus Optional Night Dives

-Dive gates open around 8 am after we get set up at the first dive site.
+Dive gates open between 7:30 and 8 AM, after we get set up at the first dive site.
 Typical entry is a giant stride from either our port and starboard gates or the bow gate.
-If necessary, you may also enter off the rear swim step.
-Reboarding the boat after your dive at the submerged swim step for easy access up the stairs with your tank.
-Air and nitrox tank fills will be handled by our crew during your surface interval.
+If necessary, you may also enter from the rear swim step.
+Once your dive is complete, you will return to the boat via the submerged swim step for easy access up the stairs with your tank.
+Air and Nitrox tank fills will be handled by our crew during your surface interval.

 Typically, after two dives, the boat is moved to a new site during lunch.
 The galley prepares a hot lunch around noon, with additional snacks put out after the third dive of the day.
 Depending on the weather conditions, we may add a third dive spot.